dodiforth/BMI-checker/README.md

 Learning Point :

-1.How to switch(or jump to) bewtween the Views(ViewController) and transfer the datas and values
+1.How to switch(or jump to) bewtween the View(ViewController) and pass data and value to another view.
   - Using only code
   - Create an instant by code on "Storyboard"
   - Using Segue manually